agombolay/ribose-map/README.md

 * It is recommended to add the scripts to your $PATH
 * Mitochondria should be named chrM or MT in FASTA

-Installing perquisites for Conda:
-Ribose-Map requires Python3 to be installed along with pip.
+Install MiniConda and download third party software:
+Ribose-Map uses several standard bioinformatics tools for data analysis and R for visualizing the results.
-To setup your runtime environment, we recommend using conda.
+To ensure easy installation and versioning of this software, we recommend using the MiniConda package manager.

 Install the perquisites for conda:
 ```
 python3 -m pip install pycosat pyyaml requests --user
 ```

-Install MiniConda and download third party software:
-Ribose-Map uses several standard bioinformatics tools for data analysis and R for visualizing the results.
-To ensure easy installation and versioning of this software, we recommend using the MiniConda package manager.

 Install MiniConda:
 ```
-sh lib/Miniconda3-latest-Linux-x86_64.sh
+sh Miniconda3-latest-Linux-x86_64.sh
 ```

 Press ENTER when prompted, when asked for installation path, type yes and press ENTER to use your HOME folder as the site of installation or enter path to the folder where you want Miniconda3 to be installed.
 When asked if you want to add Miniconda3 to your .bashrc, type yes and press ENTER, this will add Miniconda3 to your PATH.